ptsochantaris/operation-jeff/README.md

 #### The next 16k (`MMU2` and `MMU3`)

 - `MMU2` is either (a) used as an extension for 16k-size buffers starting at `MMU1`, like when loading sprites, playing audio loops, or (b) as a read/write buffer for data when we're decompressing zx0 data such as screens.
 - `MMU3` would traditionally point to the tilemap on the ZX Spectrum Next, but most of the time we point it to page 10, which is to where the ULA has been relocated.
-The game can flip between them when required to modify either.
-It is also used for loading palettes.
-(The reason we don't use `MMU1` or `MMU2` as a buffer for this is because there are times where we access the palette while also playing sampled sound.)
+The game can flip between the two when required to modify each one.
+- `MMU3` Acts as secondary buffer as well, currently used when loading palettes.
+This secondary buffer is used when playing sampled sound from the "main" buffer area at `MMU1` and `MMU2`.

 #### The top 32k (`MMU4` -> `MMU7`)